GoogleCloudPlatform/cloud-builders/go/README.md

 tool locally to build (`go build` or `go install`), test (`go test`), or manage source (`go get` or `go generate`).

+### `alpine` vs `wheezy`

+There are two versions of this builder, one for `alpine` and one for `wheezy`.
+The difference is significant since, by default, Go dynamically links libc.
+Binaries built in an `alpine` environment don't always work in a `wheezy`-like (including `ubuntu`, etc) environment, or vice versa.

+The specific versions are available as

+  - gcr.io/cloud-builders/go:alpine
+  - gcr.io/cloud-builders/go:wheezy

+And `gcr.io/cloud-builders/go:latest` is an alias for `gcr.io/cloud-builders/go:alpine`.

 ### Related: [`gcr.io/cloud-builders/golang-project`](../golang-project/README.md)

 The related build step, `gcr.io/cloud-builders/golang-project`, starts with a